rossbm/udacity-ml-capstone/README.md

 udacity-ML-capstone
 ==============================

 This github repo contains my final project for Udacity's Machine Learning Nanodegree.
 It contains my final report and all the necessary code to reproduce my results.
-I have setup a live demo of the final model on my personal website: http://www.beck-macneil.ca/evaluate-joke.
-Give it whirl!

 Setup Instructions
 -------------